Amier3/azure-securemessaging-tf-go/lab/1-Terraform-Setup.md

 ## Section 1: Terraform Setup (~6 minutes)

-In this first section, we'll be focusing on setting up our infrastructure using Terraform.
-Terraform is an Infrastructure as Code (IaC) tool that allows you to define, provision, and manage cloud resources in a declarative way using configuration files.
+In Section 1, we start with setting up our infrastructure using Terraform.
+Terraform is an Infrastructure as Code (IaC) tool that enables you to define, provision, and manage cloud resources declaratively using configuration files.
 With Terraform, you can automate the creation and management of resources, making it an efficient and consistent way to deploy and maintain infrastructure.
-We'll be using Terraform to create an Azure Virtual Machine, configure a Virtual Network with subnets, and set up an Azure Service Bus with private endpoint connectivity.
-By the end of this section, you'll have a solid understanding of how to use Terraform to create and manage your Azure resources for secure messaging between applications.
+We'll use Terraform to create an Azure Virtual Machine, configure a Virtual Network with associated subnets, and set up an Azure Service Bus featuring private endpoint connectivity.
+Upon completing this section, you'll possess a thorough understanding of how to leverage Terraform for the creation and management of Azure resources, facilitating secure messaging between applications.

 ### Configure the Azure provider